ankitaryan404/NFTFlower/README.md

-# Basic Hardhat Project for the deployment of nft
+# Basic Hardhat Project of NFT

 This project demonstrates the deployment of Nft using Hardhat.
 It comes with a sample contract, a test for that contract, a script for deploy for the contract.
 All the information about NFT is written in nft-metadata.json file.
 The image file is uploaded in Pinata (IPFS).